2019 Northeast Brazil oil spill

-The oil spill in northeastern Brazil is an ongoing spill of crude oil that has affected Brazilian jurisdictional waters and over 2250 km of coastline in northeastern Brazil.
+In 2019, a spill of crude oil in northeastern Brazil affected Brazilian jurisdictional waters and over 2250 km of coastline.
 The spill was first reported on 30 August 2019.
 The origin of the oil spill is unconfirmed but stated to not be Brazilian.
 By the end of October 2019, over 1,000 tonnes had been cleaned up; the spill had contaminated portions of all nine states of Brazil's Northeast Region.

 It is the worst oil spill in Brazilian history and the largest environmental disaster ever recorded on the Brazilian coast or any tropical coastal region worldwide.

 Origin

 With circumstances still under investigation, the first reports of the spill were made on 2 September 2019.